 On the client-side, the WebLogic JMS SAF client code must be running with WebLogic Server JAR files that are release 9.2 or later.
-For more information on installing WebLogic Server JAR files, see "Installing the JMS SAF Client JAR Files on Client Machines" on page 6-11.
+For more information on installing WebLogic Server JAR files, see Section 6.2.3, "Installing the JMS SAF Client JAR Files on Client Machines."